ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 .. attention::

-   If users are running the SRW App in a container or on a system that does not have Rocoto installed (e.g., `Level 3 & 4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, such as MacOS), they should follow the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>` instead of the instructions in this section.
+   If users are running the SRW App in a container or on a system that does not have Rocoto installed (e.g., `Level 3 & 4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, such as MacOS or generic Linux systems), they should follow the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>` instead of the instructions in this section.

 The information in this section assumes that Rocoto is available on the desired platform.
 All official HPC platforms for the UFS SRW App release make use of the Rocoto workflow management software for running experiments.
 However, Rocoto cannot be used when running the workflow within a container.
 If Rocoto is not available, it is still possible to run the workflow using stand-alone scripts according to the process outlined in :numref:`Section %s <RunUsingStandaloneScripts>`.

 There are two main ways to run the workflow with Rocoto: (1) with the ``launch_FV3LAM_wflow.sh`` script, and (2) by manually calling the ``rocotorun`` command.
 Users can also automate the workflow using a crontab.

 .. note::
    Users may find it helpful to review :numref:`Chapter %s <RocotoInfo>` to gain a better understanding of Rocoto commands and workflow management before continuing, but this is not required to run the experiment.